landgren/BuildingBits/README.md

 # Creation Instructions
 ## Brackets and Nuts
 Brackets and Nuts should be 3D printed.
-After printing, finish each nut by placing a metal nut in the void on the back, and press fit it in using pliers:
+After printing, finish each nut by placing a metal nut in the void on the back, and press fit it in using pliers.
-GIF

 Brackets and Nuts can be customized as desired, but it is generally easier (and faster) to laser cut custom Plates.